michaelchu/optopsy/README.md

 * Easily set up a backtest in seconds by defining filters for the backtest

 ### Use Your Data
-* Use data from any source, just define the format of your data source or use pre-existing data structs for popular sources such as CBOE and Historical Options Data.
+* Use data from any source, just provide a Pandas dataframe with the required columns when calling optopsy functions.

 ### Advanced Backtest Parameters: